 Sprint can regain their customers and remain as one of the most profitable wireless providers in the U.S. if they focus on improving their brand image, creating and maintaining the most innovative, advanced selection of wireless phones and other wireless products, remain competitive in price, and offer more data packages to accommodate a wider range of consumer.

+As

+Missing introcution

 Background

-Sprint/Nextel origins start with the Southern Pacific Railroad.
-The Southern Pacific Railroad Company was founded in 1865 by a group of businessmen who were seeking to find great wealth and establish a company that would become a leader and innovator in the industry.
-The company started well in the railroad business and it did not take long for a team of magnates to get interested in the company and in 1868, the original owners sold the company to these magnates.
+Sprint/Nextel origins started with the Southern Pacific Railroad.
+The Southern Pacific Railroad Company was founded in 1865 by a group of businessmen who were seeking to find great wealth and establish a company that would become a leader and innovator in the industry (source, year).
+The company started well in the railroad business and it did not take long for a team of magnates to get interested in the company and in 1868, the original owners sold the company to these magnates (source, year).

-The magnates soon believed it would be best for the company to merge with the Central Pacific Railroad system in 1870.
-This created a strong brand and by 1873, the company had built its first locomotive.
+The magnates soon believed it would be best for the company to merge with the Central Pacific Railroad system in 1870 (source, year).
+This created a strong brand and by 1873, the company had built its first locomotive (source, year).
 They continued to be innovators using refrigerated rail cars in 1886.
-In 1913, the U.S. Supreme Court ruled that the Union Pacific had to sell all of its stock to the Southern Pacific.
-This was only limited as in 1917 the federal government took control of all rail operations in the United States as preparation began for World War 1, however when the war ended Southern Pacific managed to acquire more control of the Cotton Belt Railroad.
+In 1913, the U.S. Supreme Court ruled that the Union Pacific had to sell all of its stock to the Southern Pacific (source, year p. # or para #).
+This was only limited as in 1917 the federal government took control of all rail operations in the United States as preparation began for World War 1, however when the war ended Southern Pacific managed to acquire more control of the Cotton Belt Railroad (source, year).

 The company had seen success in the railroad industry and in the 1940’s began seeking ways to capture additional income and attract more customers.
 They decided to expand and formed the Southern Pacific Communications Corporation (SPCC).
 The company began converting older and obsolete telegraph wires and poles into telephone wires and poles.
 Unlike many of the communications companies during that time, SPCC utilized their own equipment instead of using the most popular Bell Company communications equipment.

-In the 1970’s the company was sold to GTE, General Electric purchased SPCC and in 1983 with the inspiration of creating a larger company that would be able to compete with the largest communication company of the time AT&T. The company was named GTE Sprint.
-In the 1980’s another merger with US Telecom would create the new company, US Sprint.
+In the 1970’s the company was sold to GTE, General Electric purchased SPCC and in 1983 with the inspiration of creating a larger company that would be able to compete with the largest communication company of the time AT&T (source, year).
+The company was named GTE Sprint.
+In the 1980’s another merger with US Telecom would create the new company, US Sprint (source, year).
 The company begin to use fiber optic cable lines and build their own fiber network.

 United Telecom became the primary owner of Sprint in the 1990’s, expanded the company, and created Sprint International.
 Sprint International focused on handling international long distance calls.
 It then decided to purchase the company Centel in 1993, which allowed Sprint to provide local service to 18 states, and this put them on the wireless cell phone market.

 It was in 1997 when Sprint collaborated with the electronic store Radio Shack that the company really begin to expand.
 This partnership placed Sprint stores inside Radio Shack to offer communication services and products throughout the U.S. This solidified Sprint’s brand in the mobile phone industry.
+There is no research cited anywhere in this section.
+Every time you cite a fact you must cite a source.
+I have indicated a few examples of this, but you need to include in-text citations throughout this section for the final paper